What Is Variation Theory? A Guide For Teachers

 This form of variation aims to consolidate a concept by varying certain conditions to bring information, often information that is in conflict with students’ current understanding of the concept, to light.
 Look at the example below:

 The variation within these problems should be self-evident.
 The amount of apple juice remains a constant, with only the amount that each jar holds getting varied question by question.
-Students are often comfortable with division as sharing into equal groups (especially at primary school), where students may generalise that dividing results in making something smaller.
+Students are often comfortable with division as sharing into equal groups (especially at elementary school), where students may generalize that dividing results in making something smaller.